camd11/Fakemon2/docs/DEVELOPMENT_STATUS.md

    - No stat modifications
    - Messages: "[Pokemon] fell asleep!", "[Pokemon] is fast asleep!"

+4. **Burn**
+   - Deals 1/16 max HP damage at end of turn
+   - Halves physical attack power
+   - Lasts 5 turns
+   - Messages: "[Pokemon] was burned!", "[Pokemon] is hurt by its burn!"

 ### Status Effect Duration

 - Status effects can be applied with an optional duration